BestReviews is reader-supported and may earn an affiliate commission. Details

-Doubles as aromatherapy essential oil diffuser and humidifier.
-Equipped with a bluetooth speaker and alarm clock function.
-An all-in-one item perfect for bedside tables.
-Automatic shut off function stops when water reservoir is empty.
-Features nightlight function with two brightness settings.
-Attractive wood grain pattern.
+Doubles as aromatherapy diffuser and humidifier.
+Bluetooth speaker and alarm function.
+Automatic shutoff function stops when water reservoir is empty.
+Nightlight function with 2 brightness settings.
+Attractive woodgrain pattern.

-Clock is pretty bright which may be disruptive if kept near your bed.
+Clock is pretty bright, which may be disruptive if kept near bed.

 Some complaints about shutoff before set time.